cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/socket_manual.rst

    cessfully transmitted within a reasonable length of time, then the connection is considered broken and calls will indicate an error with -1 returns and with *ETIMEDOUT* as the specific code in the global variable *errno*.
 The protocols optionally keep sockets "warm" by forcing transmissions roughly every minute in the absence of other activity.
-An error is then indi- cated if no response can be elicited on an otherwise idle connection for a extended period (e.g. 5 minutes).
+An error is then indicated if no response can be elicited on an otherwise idle connection for a extended period (e.g. 5 minutes).
 A *SIGPIPE* signal is raised if a process sends on a broken stream; this causes naive processes, which do not handle the signal, to exit.